floydianslips/TotalRecall/README.md

 ```
 Note: If you get errors, try installing without the -g flag.
 Eslint may not see alias resolution from the global installation. (eg: react is aliased to preact)

+## Anki Deck Conversion
+To convert Anki decks to the appropriate format, download Anki for desktop, download the decks you want to convert and install this extension: https://ankiweb.net/shared/info/1589071665.
+This extension is not made by me but will get the deck in a format that the converter will read.
+Export to "JSON" with only _____ selected in the export options.

+...

 ## Todo
 * Alias react to preact but work with eslint